-If we want to delete an entire polygon, we can do that by first selecting the polygon using the regular tion set, use the Delete Selected tool to delete the features.
-There is no undo function, but remember your layer isn't really changed until you stop editing and choose to save your changes.
-So if you make a mistake, you can always cancel the save.
+If we want to delete an entire polygon, we can do that by first selecting the polygon using the regular Select Features tool.
+You can select multiple features for deletion.
+Once you have the selection set, use the Delete Selected tool to delete the features.